amerlyq/airy/README.md

 ```
 > Better idea would be to create your own mods profile and keep it safe.

+NOTE: don't forget to update vim plugins by ./install -u once in a while

 ## Private parts ##